xbucks/go-rest/README.md

    probably borrowed
    ideas from them. (my apologies if I failed to miss any of them in the references)

-2. I want to pick the tools for Routing, Logging, Configuration Management etc., to my liking and preferences.
+2. I wanted to pick the tools for Routing, Logging, Configuration Management etc., to my liking and preferences.

-3. I want a version which I have full control to change/update based on my professional work requirements.
+3. I wanted a version which I have full control to change/update based on my professional work requirements.

 ### QuickStart